 Yōhen Haikaburi Vase by Wada Tōzan

 What arose from the ashes is a piece imbued with both the raw, unrefined dynamics of the kiln and the quiet austerity of the Zen aesthetic.
-It is ideal for ikebana arrangements with long stemmed flowers.
+It can accommodate simple arrangements of long-stemmed flowers - or nothing at all.

 A wooden presentation box will be custom made to order and signed by the artist.
 Delivery time for this item is 2 weeks.

 View Wada Tōzan's Profile | View all works by this artist.